samlarson94/sammy_pomodoro/pomodoro-timer/README.md

 ## Deployment

-This project is configured for deployment on Vercel:
+This project is configured for deployment on Vercel.

-1. Push your code to a GitHub repository
+1. Push code to a GitHub repository
 2. Go to [Vercel](https://vercel.com)
 3. Import your repository
 4. Vercel will automatically detect the React configuration and deploy your app